viait-team/color_image_svgx/docs/color_quant_in_deep.md

 # Legend_symbol_type
-Back to SVGXLineChartRendering.js file.
-I need to identify symbol for legend is line or marker aslo.
+Please review SVGXLineChartRendering.js file.
 Please do not change code.
 Just explore the idea how to accurately to do so?

-if one have one marker, we just distinguish marker and line, and with colors.
-The tasks is done. if we have more markers, we can exclude line first, the we have a collection of legend markers.
-Now we have a path to identify which marker is belonging to?
-That makes the problem domain clear now?
+Write a implementation plan in legend_symbol_type.md file in the docs folder.
+We will encode the legend and the association as we have done in the code by using lc_legend_id, lc_legend_ref, and lc_legend_instance.

+1. Need to identify symbol for legend is line or marker.

+2. if we have only one marker.

+2.1 We go through all path match with this marker and color first.

+2.2  After all marker path is done,
+    We go through all un asscoaited paths again, we match line with legend color.

+3. if we have more markers.
+    we have a collection of legend markers.
+    We go through all paths.
+For each path,
+    3.1 Identify the path as marker or not.
+    3.2 If it is marker path,  score the marker path with each legend marker in the legend marker collection by using paper.js.
+We need to develop a robust scoring function.

+ 3.3 After all marker path is done,
+    We go through all un asscoaited paths again, we match line with legend color.